M.F.A. Students

 Alexandria Peterson

-Alexandria Peterson is an MFA candidate in poetry from Orlando, FL, and has a BS in psychology from Florida State University.
+Alexandria Peterson is an MFA graduate and has a BS in psychology from Florida State University.
 Her work has appeared or is forthcoming in Gulf Coast Journal, Frontier Poetry, and Tinderbox Poetry.

 Jess Sumalpong

-Jess Sumalpong is a second-year MFA candidate in fiction from Southern California.
-She studied English and Japanese at UC Santa Barbara, and serves as a reader for fiction and creative nonfiction for the Nashville Review.
+Jess Sumalpong is an MFA graduate in fiction from Southern California.
+She also studied English and Japanese at UC Santa Barbara, and serves as a reader for fiction and creative nonfiction for the Nashville Review.

 Danny Lang-Perez

-Danny Lang-Perez is a third-year MFA candidate in Fiction.
-Originally from Southern California, he received his undergraduate degree at UC Berkeley before studying creative writing at Seattle’s Hugo House.
+Originally from Southern California, Danny Lang-Perez graduated with an MFA in Fiction.
+He received his undergraduate degree at UC Berkeley before studying creative writing at Seattle’s Hugo House.
 His fiction has appeared or is forthcoming in the Kenyon Review and Hobart, and he was a finalist for The Missouri Review's 2020 Jeffrey E. Smith Editors’ Prize.
-He previously served alongside Sam Marshall as Co-Editor of Fiction and Nonfiction at Nashville Review
+He previously served alongside Sam Marshall as Co-Editor of Fiction and Nonfiction at Nashville Review.

 Sam Marshall

-Sam Marshall is a third-year MFA candidate in fiction from Florida.
+Sam Marshall is a Florida native who graduated with an MFA in Fiction.
 She received a BA in English with a minor in Teaching from the University of Florida and serves alongside Danny Lang-Perez as Co-Editor of fiction and nonfiction for the Nashville Review.

 John Mulcare

-John Mulcare is a third-year MFA candidate in poetry.
+John Mulcare graduated with an MFA in poetry.
 Originally from the Pacific Northwest, he holds a degree from the University of Oregon where he studied creative writing and political science.

 Jess Silfa

-Jess Silfa is a third-year fiction student from New York City.
-They graduated from Columbia University with a Bachelor’s in Psychology and are currently working on their first novel about a tight-knit immigrant community rattled by the war on drugs.
+Jess Silfa is from New York City and graduated with their MFA in Fiction.
+They hold a Bachelor's in Psychology from Columbia University and are currently working on their first novel about a tight-knit immigrant community rattled by the war on drugs.
 Jess has received support from the Vermont Studio Center and the Himan Brown Charitable Trust and serves as President for the Disabled and D/deaf Writers Caucus.

 Lily Someson

 Lily Someson is a poet from Gary, Indiana.
 She is the author of Mistaken for Loud Comets, winner of the Host Publications Spring 2021 chapbook prize.
 She has also been published in the Academy of American Poets, Underblong, Court Green, and Columbia Poetry Review among others.
-She is currently a third-year Poetry MFA candidate at Vanderbilt University.
+She graduated with her MFA in poetry.

 Caroline Stevens

-Caroline Stevens is a third-year MFA candidate in poetry from Minneapolis, Minnesota.
+Caroline Stevens is from Minneapolis and holds her MFA in poetry.
 She graduated from the University of Wisconsin–Madison in 2017 with a BA in creative writing, Spanish, and gender & women’s studies.
 She currently serves as Editor in Chief of the Nashville Review.